zakaf/creativity/README.md

-Creativity Web Project Using Web of Science (under development)
+Creativity Web Project Using Web of Science (under testing)
 ==========

 Creativity Web targets to investigate a network of creative scientists in different areas under the supervision of Dr. Robert M. Bilder and Kendra Knudsen